Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Chronic bronchitis is associated with a 50% higher risk of death from coronary artery disease, independent of the risks associated with smoking.

-- Patients with long-term and severe hypoxia and hypercapnia are at risk for
+- People with long-term and severe hypoxia and hypercapnia are at risk for

 acute respiratory failure, which can cause heart rhythm abnormalities or other life-threatening conditions.